 The heads of term agreement sets out the results of detailed negotiations between the advisers working on your behalf, and your potential buyer.

-Selling My Business are experts in this sector, and can help you sell your solar energy company.
+Selling My Business are experts in this sector, and can help you sell your solar energy or manufacturing company.
 We will ensure the sale is handled professionally to ensure you receive the highest possible value.
 Please contact one of the team to arrange a free consultation.